Mr-Yacin/babhijri/doc/guides/CLOUDFLARE_DEPLOYMENT.md

 - Ensure variables are added to **both** Production and Preview environments
 - Variable names must start with `PUBLIC_` to be accessible in the browser
 - Redeploy after adding/changing environment variables

+### Deploy Error: "Missing entry-point to Worker script"

+This error occurs when Cloudflare tries to run `wrangler versions upload` as a deploy command.

+**Solution**:
+1. Go to **Settings** → **Builds & deployments** in Cloudflare Pages
+2. Clear/remove the **Deploy command** field (leave it empty)
+3. Cloudflare Pages will automatically deploy after the build completes
+4. Redeploy your project

 ### Build Fails with "Module not found"